-- A tri-party agreement signed by Students, placement setting manager and NCI Careers before placement starts. - A letter of introduction for student Early Childhood Educators to give their placement setting. - A letter indicating their level of insurance cover while on placement. - An assessment timeline, the intended learning outcomes and an overview of assessment details.
+- A letter of introduction for student Early Childhood Educators to give their placement setting. - A letter indicating their level of insurance cover while on placement.

+An assessment timeline, the intended learning outcomes and an overview of assessment details.

 The consent form and learning agreement (Appendix 4) which the student Early Childhood Educator must be completed in partnership with the Placement Mentor.